nrxus/rfcs/text/0000-cfg-alias.md

 The new `#[cfg(any_x86)]` attribute could be used anywhere that `#[cfg(any(target_arch = "x86", target_arch = "x86_64"))]` and have the same effect.

+This use of cfg attributes are not restricted to only rustc code, in the popular crate serde (v1.0.37) the author found 77* uses of `#[cfg(any(feature = "std", feature = "alloc"))]`.
+This RFC would allow serde developers to write an alias that gives meaning to the combination of these cfg features and use that single name throughout their codebase.

-In the above example, there are only two conditional compilation attributes wrapped in an `any`.
+In the above examples, there are only two conditional compilation attributes wrapped in an `any`.
-Once could easily use this to simplify many conditional compilation attributes, such as:
+Once could easily use this RFC to simplify many conditional compilation attributes, such as:

 ```rust
 #[cfg(integration_test)] = #[cfg(all(test, feature = integration))]